datascape/home/phases/README.md

 "CarbonCure involves injecting carbon dioxide captured from various other industrial processes into concrete during the mixing process.
 A chemical reaction would “mineralize” that carbon dioxide, which would have the added benefit of making the concrete compressively stronger."
 “We have seen no downsides to using CarbonCure,”  Drew Millwood, the Thomas Concrete technician who oversaw the Kendeda job, writes: “It allows for cement reduction in any mix it is used in and provides strength at or above design.
 No cost increase is involved in a mix containing CO2 as the savings from cement reduction offset the cost of CO2 delivery.
 Equipment costs are easily recouped due to the savings.” - [source](https://livingbuilding.kendedafund.org/2019/07/16/carboncure/)

-## Coreslab
+## Coreslab (Hollow Core)

 <a href="../phases/img/coreslab.jpg"><img src="../phases/img/coreslab.jpg" style="width:100%; max-width:1200px"></a>
 <br>

-### Hollow Core

-Heat-sink in the main floor coreslab stores solar energy, radiates out at night.
+Coreslab will provide a heat-sink in the main floor, storing heat generated from solar energy to radiate out at night.

 8” slab + 2” concrete topping.
 10” total.